 Faculty: Please contact Tiffany Nourse Sargent with questions.

 The Academic Outreach Endowment was created by the generosity of a Middlebury alumna from the 1970s.
 This endowment, inspired by the very meaningful experience of the alumna's thesis project, is used to provide support to students and faculty who wish to pursue community-connected opportunities and integrate "real world" issues with academic course work.
-The grants support the goal to provide students with experiences to apply and complement their liberal learning--combining theory and practice--and are administered by the Center for Education in Action (EIA).
+The grants support the goal to provide students with experiences to apply and complement their liberal learning--combining theory and practice--and are administered by Community Engagement.

 - Grants are awarded a maximum of $4,000, and typically range between $1,000-$3,000.

 - An e-mail announcing the grants and with application information will be sent in early March 2014.